 Overall, most doctors believe that the risk of people becoming seriously ill with West Nile is extremely small.
 About 80% of those who contract the virus may not show symptoms at all.
 When infection does cause illness, symptoms vary from person to person and will usually appear within 2 days to 15 days.

 Health Canada and the US Centers for Disease Control and Prevention estimate that fewer than 1% of those infected – about one out of every 150 infected people – will develop severe symptoms, and fewer than that will experience life-threatening complications.
-People over 50, people with chronic health conditions (such as cancer, diabetes, alcoholism, or heart disease), and those with weakened immune systems are more likely to have serious health effects from West Nile virus.
+People over 50, people with chronic health conditions (such as cancer, diabetes, alcoholism, or heart disease), and those with weakened immune systems are more likely to have serious health effects from West Nile virus infection.

-Severe symptoms include high fever, headache, neck stiffness, confusion, tremors (shaking), and convulsions (seizures).
+Severe symptoms include high fever, headache, neck stiffness, vomiting, confusion, muscle weakness, tremors (shaking), and convulsions (seizures).
 Infection with West Nile Virus can result in encephalitis (an inflammation of the brain) or meningitis (an inflammation of the linings that cover the brain).
 West Nile virus can cause the brain or spinal cord to swell and block the flow of blood to the brain.
 This could lead to a coma, paralysis, or even death.
 The neurological effects may be permanent in some people.

 Scientists do not know why some people recover quickly while others face long-term health problems.
 These problems may include: